Improved Small Domain Estimation via Compromise Regression Weights: Estimation of Normative Gait Speed in Older Adults

-Figure \ref{fig:walkscatter} shows the direct estimates $Y_{k}$ of mean gait speed for each of the $48$ strata of interest.
-The circles surrounding each direct estimate have sizes which are inversely proportional to the standard error of the direct estimate.
-The variation in the circle sizes demonstrates the considerable variability in the stratum-specific sample sizes, and hence we should expect that many of the stratum-specific estimates of gait speed will have little impact from the overall regression fit $\hat{\beta}_{0} + \hat{\beta}_{1}x_{k}$ while others will have considerably more shrinkage towards the regression target.
-Figure \ref{fig:walktheta} shows that this is indeed the case.
-This figure shows the plug-in CBP and the OBP estimates of stratum-specific gait speed along with the fitted regression and direct estimates for each stratum.
+The variation in the circle sizes in Figure \ref{fig:walkscatter} demonstrates the considerable variability in the stratum-specific sample sizes, and hence we should expect that many of the stratum-specific estimates of gait speed will have little impact from the overall regression fit $\hat{\beta}_{0} + \hat{\beta}_{1}x_{k}$ while others will have considerably more shrinkage towards the regression target.
+Figure \ref{fig:walktheta} shows that this is indeed the case for both the analysis of the 48 strata and the 32-strata subset.
+This figure shows the plug-in CBP, OBP, and EBLUP estimates of stratum-specific gait speed along with the fitted regression and direct estimates for each stratum.
 The fitted regression points are based on the REML estimates of $\beta_{0}$ and $\beta_{1}$.
-EBLUP (REML) estimates of gait speed are not shown since they are nearly identical to the plug-in CBP estimates.
-As shown in Figure \ref{fig:walktheta}, when $\sqrt{\sigma_{k}} \leq 0.4$ both the plug-in CBP and OBP provide almost no shrinkage of the direct estimates towards the corresponding regression targets.
+EBLUP (REML) estimates of gait speed are not shown in the 48 strata graph since the EBLUP estimates are essentially identical to the plug-in CBP estimates in this case.
+As shown in Figure \ref{fig:walktheta}(a), when $\sqrt{\sigma_{k}} \leq 0.4$ both the plug-in CBP and OBP provide almost no shrinkage of the direct estimates towards their corresponding regression targets.
 For $\sqrt{\sigma_{k}} \geq 0.5$, noticeable differences between the plug-in CBP and the OBP become more apparent.
 Specifically, the OBP appears to consistently shrink the direct estimates towards the REML-based estimates of the regression line more than the plug-in CBP though this is largely due to the fact that the OBP is shrinking the direct estimates towards a different regression target.

+As in the 48 strata analysis, the CBP, EBLUP, and OBP all apply very little shrinkage to the direct estimates for $\sqrt{\sigma_{k}} \leq 0.4$ in the analysis of the 32 strata subset shown in Figure \ref{fig:walktheta}(b).
+Only for smaller strata where $\sqrt{\sigma_{k}} \geq 0.5$ do the differences between the OBP and CBP become more apparent, and there are only noticeable differences between the EBLUP and CBP for the very small strata.
+The greater similarity between the CBP and EBLUP estimates than the EBLUP and OBP estimates mostly reflects the greater similarity between the CURE and REML estimates of the regression coefficients.
+The two strata with the smallest values of $\sigma_{k}$ shown in Figure \ref{fig:walktheta}(b) are the hispanic aged 65-69 strata.
+For these strata, the EBLUP and the plug-in CBP estimates were $3.08$ and $3.05$ respectively for the hispanic/65-69/male subgroup where $\sqrt{\sigma_{k}} = 0.58$ and $n_{k} = 6$, and the EBLUP and CBP estimates were $2.63$ and $2.58$ respectively for the female subgroup where $\sqrt{\sigma_{k}} = 0.57$ and $n_{k} = 9$.